 Update: October 8, 2021

-A U.S. Department of Agriculture (USDA) judge ruled that Dan Moulton, operator of Moulton Chinchilla Ranch (MCR), violated federal law by failing to meet the minimum care standards of the federal Animal Welfare Act (AWA)—for which he had been cited over 100 times since 2013.
+A U.S. Department of Agriculture (USDA) judge ruled that Moulton violated federal law by failing to meet the minimum care standards of the federal Animal Welfare Act (AWA)—for which he had been cited over 100 times since 2013.
 The violations included leaving sick and injured chinchillas without veterinary care for open and infected wounds, pus-filled eyes, and severely overgrown teeth; housing the animals in filthy conditions; and repeatedly failing to make the facility available to inspectors.
-Describing Moulton’s history of violations as “astounding,” the judge fined him $18,000 and stripped him of his AWA license—which she declared him “unfit” to hold—meaning that he can no longer operate as a wholesale dealer for the animal experimentation industry or the pet trade.
+Describing Moulton’s history of violations as “astounding,” the judge fined him $18,000 and stripped him of his AWA license—which she declared him “unfit” to hold.

 A PETA undercover investigation into MCR—a massive breeding mill near Chatfield, Minnesota, that kept approximately 1,000 chinchillas confined to wire-floored cages in a shed reeking of ammonia—found that these sensitive exotic animals were denied not only everything natural and important to them but also the basic necessities of life, including effective veterinary care for chronic infections and severe, life-threatening injuries that caused them to suffer and even die.